Wayne County, Utah, is called home to a very talented group of authors.

 Dave, retired, is in intense training to achieve his goal of becoming a World Class Piddler.
 Utah's first and longest serving Poet Laureate and author of 23 books of poetry, David Lee has also been a boxer, pig farmer, seminary student, cotton mill worker, and baseball player.
 Lee earned a Ph.D. with a specialty in the poetry of John Milton, and served as the Chairman of the Department of Language and Literature at Southern Utah University where he taught for more than 3 decades.

 Joy Morris, Ph.D. is a nature enthusiast and a psychologist in Torrey.
-Joy has 24 years of experience working as a Psychologist.
+Joy has three decades of experience working as a Psychologist.
 She is passionate about deepening our connection with the land and ourselves.
 Joy loves the beauty and wildness of the Capitol Reef area, which the Navajo and Ute Indians referred to as The Land of the Sleeping Rainbow.

 ~ Come to The Land of the Sleeping Rainbow.
 Enter the land of your soul. ~